volcanocyber/victor-docs/docs/source/models.rst

 though if not, a generalized slope is required from user entered values.
 The following two cells require numerical terms, including the densities of the two gasses being compared and many environmental and entrainment coefficients as well as physical constants.
 Subsequently, the user is asked to enter some location data for the meteorology, or more aptly the wind.
-The second to last configuration cell simply asks the user to enter paths to various files, depending on the mode the user chose.
+The second to last configuration cell asks the user to enter paths to various files, depending on the mode the user chose.
 If not required, the cell can be left blank or as-is from the template.
 Finally, output parameters can be withheld or added as needed, allowing for highly flexible output files.